Read about the benefits, risks and explore useful real-world examples of dogfooding.

 Set up a bug reporting tool

 This tool provides testers with an easy way to send feedback without ever leaving your app!
-Tools like Shake SDK are extremely simple to set up and allow you to receive data-rich bug reports.
+Tools like Shake are extremely simple to set up and allow you to receive data-rich bug reports.
 When a tester notices an issue, their only task is to describe it in one sentence and they’re done.
 Shake will take care of everything else automatically.
 This massively speeds up the beta testing process while allowing you to fix bugs faster later on.

 Prepare interview questions and be ready to act